 OVERVIEW: The treatment of urea cycle disorders consists of dietary management to limit ammonia production in conjunction with medications and/or supplements which provide alternative pathways for the removal of ammonia from the bloodstream.
 A careful balance of dietary protein, carbohydrates and fats is necessary to ensure that the body receives adequate calories for energy needs, as well as adequate essential amino acids (for cell growth and development).
 Dietary protein must be carefully monitored and some restriction is necessary; too much dietary protein causes excessive ammonia production.
 However, if protein intake is too restrictive or insufficient calories are provided, the body will break down lean muscle mass (called catabolism) to obtain the amino acids or energy it requires; this catabolism creates excessive ammonia.
 Therefore, the correct nutritional balance for each individual in each stage of growth is critical in avoiding hyperammonemic crises.
-Frequent blood tests (serum ammonia, plasma quantitative amino acids) are required to monitor the disorders and are an important tool for optimizing treatment.
+Branched-chain amino acids may be reduced as a result of treatment with ammonia scavenging medication (phenylbutyrate), triggering catabolism; therefore, frequent blood tests (serum ammonia, plasma quantitative amino acids) are required to monitor the disorders and are an important tool for optimizing treatment.

-DIETARY MANAGEMENT: Treatment may include supplementation with special amino acid formulas (Cyclinex, EAA, UCD I&II), developed specifically for urea cycle disorders, which can be prescribed to provide approximately 50% of the daily dietary protein allowance.
+DIETARY MANAGEMENT: Treatment may include supplementation with special amino acid formulas (Cyclinex, EAA, Trio, UCD I&II), developed specifically for urea cycle disorders, which can be prescribed to provide approximately 50% of the daily dietary protein allowance.
 Some patients may require individual branched chain amino acid supplementation.
-Metabolic nutritionists routinely prescribe calorie modules such as Prophree, Polycose and ModuCal to be used in combination with the amino acid formulas.
+Metabolic nutritionists routinely prescribe calorie modules such as Prophree, DuoCal, Benecalorie and ModuCal to be used in combination with the amino acid formulas.
 Multiple vitamins and calcium supplements are also recommended.
-New research is also suggesting antioxidants may be helpful in minimizing free radical damage to cells in tissue and brain.
+New research also suggests that antioxidants may be helpful in minimizing free radical damage to cells in tissue and brain.

-DRUG TREATMENT: Sodium phenylbutyrate (trade name Buphenyl) is the primary medication being used to treat urea cycle disorders.
-The Foundation played a key role in initiating and supporting the research at Johns Hopkins University to develop the medication.
-Sodium benzoate is also used in some patients, solely or in conjunction with Buphenyl; both are “ammonia scavengers” -- providing alternative pathways for removal of ammonia from the bloodstream and helping to prevent hyperammonemia (elevated blood ammonia).
-One or both of these medications is administered three to four times per day in order to ensure continual removal of toxic ammonia from the bloodstream.
+DRUG TREATMENT: Two forms of a drug, phenylbutyrate, are FDA approved for treatment of urea cycle disorders, sodium phenylbutyrate (trade name Buphenyl, powder or pill form) and glycerol phenylbutyrate (trade name Ravicti, liquid form).
+The Foundation played key roles in initiating and supporting the development of these medications.
+Sodium benzoate is also used in some patients, solely or in combination with phenylbutyrate.
+All three medications serve as “ammonia scavengers” -- providing alternative pathways for removal of ammonia from the bloodstream and helping to prevent hyperammonemia (elevated blood ammonia).
+Carglumic acid (trade name Carbaglu) is approved for treatment of NAGS deficiency.
+The medications are administered 3-4 times per day as prescribed in order to optimize continual removal of toxic ammonia from the bloodstream.

 Pharmaceutical grade (not over-the-counter) L-citrulline (for OTC and CPS deficiency) or L-arginine free base (ASA and citrullinemia) is also required.
 These are not to be used in Arginase Deficiency.
 These supplements help catalyze the urea cycle enzymes and promote optimal removal of ammonia.